 development

-Sharenergy are assisting Sustainable Keswick (SusKes) to identify buildings suitable for hosting rooftop PV across Keswick, Cockermouth and nearby areas.
+Sharenergy assited Sustainable Keswick (SusKes) to identify buildings suitable for hosting rooftop PV across Keswick, Cockermouth and nearby areas.
 The local groups want to build a critical mass of generation capacity to enable delivery of a solar project which would include EV chargepoints and a car club.
-The project is being led by Cumbria Action for Sustainability and supported by ChargeMyStreet and the Derwent Valley Car Club.

 Lakeside YMCA RCEF Feasibility Study